VladimirBrejcha/SelectableStackView/README.md

 - [x] Automatically manages elements
 - [x] Allows to manually manage elements if needed
 - [x] Supports single/multiple selection states
-- [x] Can automatically handle zero selection case
+- [x] Can automatically handle no selection case
 - [x] Use in code or from interface builder

 ## Requirements